Organic and Chemical Nutrients: Start Your Plant’s Day Right

 And since they are closer to a natural state, the NPK values for organic products tend to be less exact than with chemical-based fertilizers, which can be made to exact recipes.

-All of these chemical nutrients allow some (or all) of the steps needed to create nitrate to be skipped because they start the N further along the path and closer to the finished nitrate.
-However, they also do not last as long as organic compounds before giving up the N it contains.
+All of these chemical nutrients allow some (or all) of the steps needed to create nitrate to be skipped because they start the nitrogen further along the path and closer to the finished nitrate.
+However, they also do not last as long as organic compounds before giving up the nitrogen it contains.

 With this level of control comes responsibility, however, as introducing an overabundance becomes a much more likely temptation—one which can result in nute burn or overloading and damaging natural systems with the runoff.